To listen to audio version, click here:

 For many of us, patience is one of the hardest virtues to practice.
+Our prayer might be, “God, please give me patience — right now!”
 We want to be more patient, but in this age of “instant everything,” waiting for anything seems a waste of time.
 Being patient is something I struggle with on a daily basis.
 I usually find it relatively easy to be patient when dealing with clients, working with animals, or when writing, doing artwork or other enjoyable pursuits, even when they sometimes prove difficult.
 But it is often much harder for me to be patient with other drivers, at home, and with the people closest to me, when the tedium and annoyances of familiarity and the daily routine grate on my nerves and make me irritable and “snappish.”

 Impatience can damage our relationships with other people.
-It can even affect our relationship with God, implying a lack of trust that God will do what’s best for us.
+It can even affect our relationship with God (whatever “God” means to you), implying a lack of trust that God will do what’s best for us.
 We want what we want when we want it.
 But the fact is, our idea of good timing is often not good at all.
-God knows this and gives us things as He sees fit, so that we won’t fall into disastrous situations.
+God knows this and gives us things at just the right time, so that we won’t fall into disastrous situations.